raghuram1233/Story-Teller/README.md

 # TinyStories Language Model

-This project trains a small language model that can learn to speak English with very few parameters using the TinyStories Dataset.
+This project trains a language learning model based on transformer architecture that can learn to speak English with very 182M parameters using the TinyStories Dataset.

 ## Setup